python-jsonschema/jsonschema/README.rst

 order to run the tests on each of them, otherwise ``tox`` will skip (and fail) the tests on that version.

+Of course you're also free to just run the tests on a single version with your favorite test runner.
+The tests live in the ``jsonschema.tests`` package.

 Community
 ---------